 Results to date

-Through 3 seasons of collection, ~250 participants have been enrolled at 3 sites (East Hampton, NY, Martha’s Vineyard, MA, Marshfield, WI).
+Initiated three years ago with a Fund-A-Need campaign at our annual LymeAid benefit (May 2014) and with just 3 seasons of collection complete, we have now enrolled ~300 participants at 4 sites.
 Each participant’s donation provides samples for ~50 research projects, with aliquots of whole blood (1 and 2 ml), serum (250 μl), and urine (1 ml).
 Several larger aliquots (5 ml) are also available.
 Detailed clinical information is also gathered to better characterize the disease.
 Currently, samples from the first 2 years of collection (~120) are available to investigators through an application process.
-Samples collected in 2016 will be available in Spring 2017.
+Samples collected in 2016 are being made available as of Spring 2017.

 How Can You Get Involved?